 The following is a list of the documentation required to be considered for National Standards accreditation.
 This documentation will be required in Section 1 of the application.
+Sample documents are available within the application for community foundations going through the accreditation or renewal process.

 If you are concerned about the complexity of any of your legal documents, please contact the National Standards staff at email@example.com to set up a conversation about your questions or concerns.